Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 Let us now point out a nice observation in \cite{Bittleston:2023bzp}, which leads to the vanishing of the $s$-channel and a good deal of other bulk/defect digrams. \begin{lemma} Any bulk/defect diagrams of the form

 where there are two bulk-to-boundary propagators form a triangle with the defect, vanish. \end{lemma} \begin{proof} By direct computation, it can be shown that

-Thus, \eqref{eq:tip-diagrams} do not contribute to the quantum correction of the OPE's in chiral algebra. \end{proof} A direct consequence of Lemma \ref{lem:tip-diagrams} is that all allowing diagrams for holomorphic twistorial theories should form quadrilaterals or polygons with the defect.
+Consequently, diagrams of type \eqref{eq:tip-diagrams} do not affect the quantum corrections to the OPE between $\tJ$, thus can be discarded systematically. \end{proof} A direct consequence of Lemma \ref{lem:tip-diagrams} is that all allowing processes in the bulk/defect system in consideration should form quadrilateral or polygon diagrams with the defect.

 \paragraph{The $t$-channel.} We can now consider the gauge variance of the following equation